 Some of the positive effects P2P has had on insurers are:

-- Those working with P2P insurance brokers are benefiting from an increasing numbers of customers who may have been formerly disillusioned with insurance and are now returning to the marketplace.
+- Those working with P2P insurance brokers are benefiting from an increasing number of customers who may have been formerly disillusioned with insurance and are now returning to the marketplace.

 - P2P insurance is revealing new gaps in the market that traditional insurers may not have been covering (eg, the special needs insurance provided by Bought By Many in the UK).